Tree Removal Prices – Tree Surgeon Average Costs

 Material Costs, Labour Fees and Time Frame Estimates for tree removal

 Tree surgeons will generally charge about £150 to £200 for their daily labour rate.
-Often, they’d work with one or two general labourers which can lead the total costs to around £350 for the services of three tradesmen.
+Often, tree surgeon works with one or two general labourers which can lead the total costs to around £350 for the services of three tradesmen.

 The fees you’ll need to pay when getting a tree removal will be based largely on its size.
 Note that the job involves cutting the tree down to its stump.
-Waste removal is included as well.
+Waste removal, clearing of debris, is included as well.
 However, stump removal is not included in the service.
 If you need it done as well, you will be expected to add more between £100 and £500.

 This article about tree removal is part of the series we have made regarding average prices for landscape gardening.
 It’s usually hardest to price tree work without the experts seeing it face to face.
 Whilst every tree is different, there are also different access requirements for different gardens.
 Ultimately, the final price will be based on the following factors: